bioinfo-ucsd/BISB-Bootcamp-2022/ucsd-onboarding.md

 # UC San Diego Onboarding

-## Setup your UCSD email
+## Setup your UCSD Student account

-You may have already received information on how to set up and log into your UCSD email account.
-This information would have been sent via email to the email address you listed on your graduate application.
+You may have already received information on how to set up and log into your UCSD student account.
+This information has been sent to the email address you listed on your graduate application.

-Set up instructions can be found at this [link](https://support.ucsd.edu/its?id=kb_article_view&sysparm_article=KB0033344&sys_kb_id=895a32351b9e4d50506f64e8624bcb02).
+See instructions to [Activate and Access your New Student Account](https://support.ucsd.edu/its?id=kb_article_view&sysparm_article=KB0033344&sys_kb_id=895a32351b9e4d50506f64e8624bcb02) from UCSD IT Support.
+After completion, you should have a PID (Personal IDentification number) in the format A12345678, a @ucsd email address, and functioning DUO two-step login.

 Emails from Bootcamp Instructors, as well as future emails from BISB will be sent to your @ucsd email.

+See the [Computer Accounts and Resources](https://bioinformatics.ucsd.edu/node/31) on the BISB program website for additional information including setting up your UCSD Zoom account and campus network access.

 ## Enroll in Fall courses